tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 	RET
 ```

 If that's not the case the code will try to use the following two addresses from the [`KUSER_SHARED_DATA`](http://www.nirsoft.net/kernel_struct/vista/KUSER_SHARED_DATA.html) structure, also known as `SharedUserData`.
-This structure holds some kernel information that is shared with user-mode, in order to avoid multiple transition to the kernel, similar to what vDSO does.
+This structure holds some kernel information that is shared with user-mode, in order to avoid multiple transitions to the kernel, similar to what vDSO does.

 ```
 #define _INTERRUPT_TIME 0x7ffe0008